qdrant/qdrant-dotnet/CONTRIBUTING.md

 ## We Develop with GitHub

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 We Use [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow), so all code changes happen through Pull Requests.
 Pull requests are the best way to propose changes to the codebase.

 It's usually best to open an issue first to discuss a feature or bug before opening a pull request.
 Doing so can save time and help further ascertain the crux of an issue.

 1. See if there is an existing issue
 2. Fork the repo and create your branch from `main`.
-2. If you've added code that should be tested, add tests.
+3. If you've added code that should be tested, add tests.
-3. Ensure the test suite passes.
+4. Ensure the test suite passes.
-4. Issue that pull request!
+5. Issue that pull request!

 ### Any contributions you make will be under the Apache License 2.0

 In short, when you submit code changes, your submissions are understood to be under the same [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using GitHub's [issues](https://github.com/qdrant/qdrant-dotnet/issues)

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/qdrant/qdrant-dotnet/issues/new); it's that easy!

 **Great Bug Reports** tend to have: